Video game–related health problems: General findings

 Since their inception, video games have been the subject of concern due to the depictions of violence they may contain, which have heightened as the technology behind video games improve the amount of visual detail and realism of games.
 Video games are often seen as a possible cause to violent actions, notably in the aftermath of the 1999 Columbine High School massacre, but academic studies have yet to identify any direct evidence between depictions of violence in video games and violent behavior.

 According to a 2019 Sutter Health article, in "24 studies involving 17,000 children...", there was in fact a near-direct correlation between violent games and violent behavior.
 However, there are also reported upsides to gaming, such as an increased hand-eye coordination, and decision-making.

 There may or may not be an accompanying video game addiction.
-Video games are also been linked in some studies to aggressive behavior and violence or fearful behavior by its players in the short term, although other studies have not supported this link.
+Video games have also been linked in some studies to aggressive behavior and violence or fearful behavior by its players in the short term, although other studies have not supported this link.

 Studies have mainly reported health problems in children, mainly boys.
 Several specific names have been given to video-game related health problems, for example PlayStation thumb, Nintendinitis and acute Wiiitis; however, the literature does not seem to support these as truly separate disease entities.
 Video game consoles linked to medical problems include the PlayStation and the Nintendo Wii, although it is unknown whether certain types are more connected to these problems than others.

 Physical signs linked to excessive video game playing include black rings in the skin under the eyes and muscular stiffness in the shoulders, possibly caused by a tense posture or sleep deprivation.

 Existing literature on gaming is inconsistent, and studies occasionally produce contradictory results.
 Some studies show strong correlations between gaming and psychological issues, such as increased aggression in males and increased depression in females.
 Another study claims that girls who gamed were less likely to experience depression, but were more likely to get into fights.
 Synthesizing studies covering the COVID-19 period, a meta-analysis reported no overall association between time spent gaming and mental-health measures.

 In 2009, during a speech to the American Medical Association, US President Barack Obama identified video games as a health concern, stating that they are a key factor in unhealthy sedentary lifestyles.